CloudCommandos/JohnChan/Istio/Https_Ingress.md

 ## Prerequisite
-Make sure that your Istio setup was initialized using the default profile with TLS flags
+Make sure that your Istio setup was initialized using the default profile with TLS flags.
+Secret Discovery Service (SDS) allows Istio to retrieve certs from K8s secrets and inject them into your containers.
 ```bash
 istioctl manifest apply \
   --set values.gateways.istio-ingressgateway.sds.enabled=true \